buttahtoast/helmize/hugo/content/documentation/configuration/general.md

 **Type** `string` **Default** `structure/`

 Define a directory where the entire structure for helmize is located below.
 This path will be prepended for all the [condition](/documentation/configuration/conditions/)'s paths.
+The directory must be within the chart directry but **not within the templates/ folder**.

 ---